If you're searching for Canadian ancestors online, these databases and Web sites are the best place to start. Best of all, many are free!

 Search for free in a variety of Canadian genealogy resources, including digitized census and passenger lists, land records, naturalization records, passport and other identity papers, and military records.
 Not all databases are included in the "Ancestors Search," so check out the complete list of available Canadian genealogy databases.

-Subscription site Ancestry.ca (Canadian records also available through a World Subscription at Ancestry.com) offers numerous databases for Canada genealogy including indexes to the 1901, 1906 and 1911 Canadian census, as well as many province-specific records.
+Subscription site Ancestry.ca (Canadian records also available through a World Subscription at Ancestry.com) offers numerous databases containing a total of over 235 million records for Canadian genealogy including indexes to the 1901, 1906, 1911 and 1921 Canadian census, as well as many province-specific records.
 One of the largest of their Canadian databases is the Historic Drouin Collection, which contains 37 million French-Canadian names appearing in Quebec records spanning 346 years from 1621 to 1967.
 All records require a subscription to access, or sign up for a free trial.

 The various province and territory projects under the umbrella of Canada GenWeb offer access to transcribed records, including census records, cemeteries, vital records, land records, wills, and more.
 While there, don't miss the Canada GenWeb Archives